katy6514/CARE/readme.md

 ## *Work in progress.*

-A Laravel application built for a wildcat sanctuary in Texas.
+A class-project turned project I can't stop working on.
+Web-app with full CRUD functionality for an exotic animal sanctuary in Texas.